themiszamani/B2SAFE-B2STAGE-Training/09-using-B2STAGE.md

 apt-get install -y globus-data-management-client
 ```

 To connect to the gridFTP server you need a certificate.
 The admin of the gridFTP server will provide you with two files a *usercert.pem* and a *userkey.pem*.
-Bothe need to be saved in:
+Both need to be saved in:
 ```sh
 mkdir /home/<user>/.globus
 ```